 TAP awards are based on New York State net taxable income and tuition charges.
 Final determination of awards is made as a result of the completion of the Express Tap Application (ETA) each year and funding levels are dependent on the New York State Budget.

-Be sure you meet your academic obligations by reviewing the TAP Satisfactory Academic Progress Charts.
+Be sure you meet your academic obligations by reviewing the Tuition Assistance Program Satisfactory Academic Progress (PDF).

 Your TAP award amount can depend on the following: